Chia-Hsuan-Lee/Chia-Hsuan-Lee.github.io/_pages/about.md

 Hi!
 Nice to meet you!
 I am **Chia-Hsuan (Michael) Lee (李佳軒)**.
-I am currently a fouth-year PhD student at University of Washington, where I am advised by [Prof. Mari Ostendorf](https://people.ece.uw.edu/ostendorf/) in the [Natural Language Processing Group](https://nlp.washington.edu/).
+I am a fourth-year PhD student at University of Washington, where I am advised by [Prof. Mari Ostendorf](https://people.ece.uw.edu/ostendorf/) in the [Natural Language Processing Group](https://nlp.washington.edu/).
 I also work closely with [Prof. Noah A. Smith](https://nasmith.github.io/).

 My research interests are deep learning/machine learning and their applications in natural language processing.
 My recent research interests are